-With only 5 New England area colleges and 310 students graduating in the New England region, Agriculture & Agriculture Operations is an unpopular subject to study in this region.
+With only 5 New England area colleges and 305 students graduating in the New England region, Agriculture & Agriculture Operations is an unpopular subject to study in this region.

-Discover what the best animal science schools in the New England region are by browsing the ranking below.
+Discover what the best Animal Science schools in the New England region are by browsing the ranking below.

-Keep scrolling to check out the top 10 ranked colleges and universities in the New England area for animal science majors.
+Keep scrolling to check out the top 10 ranked colleges and universities in the New England area for Animal Science majors.
 Our ranking methodology includes variables such as overall quality, program accreditation, typical earnings of graduates, and more.

 It's hard to beat University of Vermont if you want to pursue Animal Science as a major.
 In addition to its bachelor's programs, University of Vermont offers graduate degrees in Animal Science.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 Score higher than 24 on the ACT?
-That's above the standard applicant score, so definitely submit it.
+That's above the standard applicant score, so definitely submit it.The most in-demand online degree offered to undergraduates at this school is nursing.
 Take a virtual tour for more information on URI's campus.

 Any student who is interested in Animal Science has to check out University of Maine.
 University of Maine offers graduate degrees in animal science for those interested in an advanced degree.
 It is set in the suburban location of Orono, Maine.